-As of December 31, 2016 and 2017, Liquidia's common equity ownership percentage in Envisia was approximately 77% and 75%, respectively, and its ownership percentage of voting shares was 4.9% and 4.4%, respectively.
+Envisia has operated at a net loss since inception in 2013 and therefore full impairment in the basis of the equity investment was recorded in 2013, the year of initial recognition of the investment.
+As such, the aggregate investment balance of this VIE as of December 31, 2017 and 2018, was \$0.
+The initial investment amount recorded represents the Company's maximum risk of loss related to the identified VIE.
+As of December 31, 2017 and 2018, Liquidia's common equity ownership percentage in Envisia was approximately 75%, and its ownership percentage of voting shares was 4.4%.
 Although Liquidia's common equity ownership in Envisia was greater than 50%, control did not rest with the Company; however, the Company had the ability to exercise significant influence over operating and financial policies of Envisia and for a limited time had certain management personnel in common with Envisia.
 The Company does not have the power to direct activities of Envisia that most significantly impact Envisia's economic performance.
 Envisia has a board that is independent from Liquidia which approves all activities that affect Envisia's performance, such as selling and purchasing of goods or services; selecting, acquiring or disposing of assets; and researching and developing new products or processes.
 Additionally, the license rights given to Envisia are irrevocable.
 Accordingly, the Company accounts for Envisia using the equity method.